bgdawes/dotfiles/linux_documentation/linux_notes.md

 I have no idea how I set up the SSH connection unfortunately.

-To pull a file from Giant to Symphonic from Symphonic's terminal `rsync -P bgdawes@giant:/home/bgdawes/Documents/test.txt /home/bgdawes/Documents/temp`
+To pull a file from Giant to Symphonic from Symphonic's terminal `$ rsync -P bgdawes@giant:/home/bgdawes/Documents/test.txt /home/bgdawes/Documents/temp`

-To pull a folder from Giant to Symphonic from Symphonic's terminal `rsync -P -r bgdawes@giant:/home/bgdawes/Documents/foldername /home/bgdawes/Documents/temp`
+To pull a folder from Giant to Symphonic from Symphonic's terminal `$ rsync -P -r bgdawes@giant:/home/bgdawes/Documents/foldername /home/bgdawes/Documents/temp`

 ---